Top of page

 Biography

-Born and raised in Italy, James Pellerito is an award-winning fiction and documentary filmmaker whose work has screened at over 150 festivals worldwide, won over thirty awards and aired on HBO Latino, Sundance TV, Logo TV and PBS America.
-His feature documentaries include Pop Star On Ice (2009, IFC Center), American Cheerleader (2014, Fathom Events) and Anatomy of a Male Ballet Dancer (2018, Film Forum).
-He served as Co-Creator, Director and Executive Producer on two seasons of his series Be Good Johnny Weir (2010, 2012).
-His short film Maree [Tides] (2003) qualified for the 2005 Academy Awards and his most recent film Guadalupe (2021) is currently on the festival circuit.
+Born and raised in Italy, James Pellerito is an award-winning fiction and documentary filmmaker.
+Pellerito’s work has screened at over 200 festivals worldwide (including AFI Docs, Berlinale, Dance on Camera, Frameline, Full Frame, NewFest and Outfest), won over thirty awards, aired on HBO Latino, Sundance TV, Logo TV, PBS America, Biography Australia, NTV Japan, QTV Korea, and been reviewed in Variety, The New York Times, Entertainment Weekly, Los Angeles Times and The Hollywood Reporter.
+His feature documentaries include Pop Star On Ice (2009, IFC Center), American Cheerleader (2014, Fathom Events), and Anatomy of a Male Ballet Dancer (2018, Film Forum), all produced with David Barba.
+Pellerito served as Co-Creator, Director and Executive Producer on two seasons of his series Be Good Johnny Weir (2010, 2012).
+His narrative short Maree [Tides] (2003) qualified for the 2005 Academy Awards.

-James is the Co-Founder and Director of the New York City Short Film Festival (NYC Shorts) and a graduate of the 2-year Meisner acting program with Richard Pinter at The Neighborhood Playhouse.
-He has taught “Writing the Short Film” and “Intro to Digital Video” at Emory since 2020.
-Affiliations include the Society for Cinema and Media Studies (SCMS) and the American Association for Italian Studies (AAIS).
+Pellerito is the Co-Founder and Director of the New York City Short Film Festival (NYC Shorts), currently in its twentieth year, and he is a graduate of the 2-year Meisner acting program at The Neighborhood Playhouse.
+He has taught at Emory since 2020.

 Education